 · Your obligations as a student at our College including requirements for achieving satisfactory course progress.

 · You must attend an orientation session and sign off on this activity.

 The education support strategies used by trainers at Australian Harbour International College include:

 The academic year of Australian Harbour International College is 36 weeks divided into 4 terms of 9 weeks for every term.
-Students have to study a minimum 15 hours On Campus and 5 hours Online per week.
+Students have to study a minimum of 13.5 hours On-Campus and 6.5 hours Online per week.
 Students are only allowed to take breaks during the public holidays and nominated College holidays.